CD3/libIntegrate/README.md

 Sometimes it's necessary to multiply a function by some weighting function before integrating.
 For example, when integrating a function in polar coordinates, or computing an expectation value from a probability distribution.
-For Case 1, we can simply use a lambda.
+For Case 1, we can use a lambda to compute the weighted integrand.
 ```
 #include <libIntegrate/_1D/GaussianQuadratures/GaussLegendre.hpp>
 ...